typescene/typescene.github.io/docs/ref/ManagedMap.md

 #### See also {#see_also}
 [`ManagedList`](./ManagedList), [`ManagedObject`](./ManagedObject), [`ManagedReference`](./ManagedReference).

 ## ![](/assets/icons/spec-class.svg)class ManagedMap {#ManagedMap}
 {:.spec}

 Represents an _unordered_ list of managed objects that are indexed using unique key strings.

+#### Child references

+If a managed object property that is decorated with [`@managedChild`](./managedChild) gets assigned a `ManagedMap` instance, the parent-child relationship will extend to the items in this `ManagedMap`.
+In other words, the items in a `ManagedMap` that is itself a managed child object, will become managed children of the map itself.

+In this case, removing objects from the `ManagedMap` object will destroy these objects.
+Adding objects to the `ManagedMap` will 'move' them from their current parent, if any.

 ### Constructor
 ```typescript